The Harm Of Hurrying

-It doesn’t help that the end of each quarter brings with it its own set of rushed projects as everyone tries to reach the set goals.
+It does not help that the end of each quarter brings with it its own set of rushed projects as everyone tries to reach the set goals.

-In HR – you are generally caught in the middle of an ongoing ‘feud’ between managers that wanted results ten minutes ago and employees that are working as hard to make sure that the results are delivered on time.
+In People Management – you are generally caught in the middle of an ongoing ‘feud’ between managers that wanted results ten minutes ago and employees that are working as hard to make sure that the results are delivered on time.